Compute similarity metrics between sites based on species composition

 bioregion.pairwise.metric

-metric(s) between each pair of sites.
-The two first columns represent each
+metrics between pairs of sites.
+The first two columns represent the pairs of

-pair of sites.
-One column per similarity metric provided in metric
+sites.
+There is one column per similarity metric provided in metric

 and